hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                     - when re-developing the app
             - allows completion of program
                 - (when the original programmer is no longer available)
+        - why
+            - so installer knows what hardware is required
+            - data structures can be amended by analyst
+            - programmer understands how data flows
+            - to provide basis for technical writers
+            - provide reference for programmers
         - information to include
             - comments explaining how code works
             - comments on use of variables